antonybudianto/vite-nuxt-mfe/README.md

 # TODO

+- Build-mode works but Dev-mode not works
-- Enable CORS on remote JS assets
+- Enable CORS on remote JS assets (fixed)
-- Scoped style still not works
+- Scoped style still not works (fixed)